 Matt Whitaker – Research and Trainer in Public Health/17 October 2016

-As briefly mentioned in the previous blog ‘introducing X-PERT Heart’ this blog will be introducing the second programme in development and also due for launch at the 2017 X-PERT Audit & Awards Conference, X-PERT Weight.
+This blog introduces a new programme in development due to launch at the 2017 X-PERT Audit & Awards Conference, X-PERT Weight.

 Why do we need X-PERT Weight?

 The X-PERT Weight programme is being developed as the prevalence of obesity is detrimental to public health and the UK economy.
 The Health and Social Care Information Centre reported 58% of women and 65% of men to be overweight or obese.
-Dietary advice advocated since 1983, centred on a low fat approach was not evidence based (1) consequently obesity rates increased from 8% and 12% in men and women at this time (2) to 24% in 2014 (3).
-Current dietary strategies are not working and as a result obesity costs to the UK economy have vastly increased from £473.3 million in 1998 (4) to £4.2 billion in 2007 (5) to an immense current day estimated spend of £27 billion in 2016 (6).
+Dietary advice advocated since 1983, centred on a low fat approach was not evidence based (1).
+Consequently obesity rates increased from 8% and 12% in men and women at this time (2) to 24% in 2014 (3).
+Current dietary strategies are not working.
+As a result obesity costs to the UK economy have vastly increased from £473.3 million in 1998 (4) to £4.2 billion in 2007 (5) to an immense current day estimated spend of £27 billion in 2016 (6).

-The Government healthy eating guidelines over the past couple of decades are failing to decrease obesity levels, quite the opposite, questioning whether existing guidelines are appropriate for maintaining a healthy weight.
-Contemporary dietary beliefs around weight loss may not be as accurate as first thought suggesting sustainable weight changes may not be solely down to energy intake vs expenditure (calories in vs calories out).
+The Government healthy eating guidelines over the past couple of decades are failing to decrease obesity levels.
+Quite the opposite.
+Questioning whether existing guidelines are appropriate for maintaining a healthy weight.
+Contemporary dietary beliefs around weight loss may not be as accurate as first thought.
+This suggests sustainable weight changes may not be solely down to energy intake vs expenditure (calories in vs calories out).
 There will be additional blogs discussing the limitations with energy balance and ‘The Hormonal Obesity Theory’ in due course.